My North Korea Travel Experience: 4 Days in Secretive DPRK

 We made the usual, awkwardly polite introductions and received our briefing, which was quite relaxed, and off we toddled to the train.

-Everyone had a sleeper berth on the train, but I don’t think anyone actually used it as nervous energy was running rife.
+Everyone had a sleeper berth on the train, but I don’t think anyone used it as nervous energy was running rife.

 We met our first North Korean at the border, we stayed on the train as instructed, the gentleman had a list of our names and he took our passports, registered our cameras and checked our luggage.